 Gender specific products are one of the main culprits for cluttering up bathroom shelves.
 When considering a family, particularly with teenagers, you could quite quickly be buying several of the same product, albeit in slightly different packaging.
 A first step to reducing plastic in the bathroom could be to share the same shampoo and shower gels as your partner, for example.
 Go one step further and buy larger bottles.
 Even better, choose brands that offer refills.
 Faith In Nature sell whopping 5 litre refill jugs and there are a number of shops throughout the UK that offer refills of their products too.

 Share toothpaste, hair products, even deodorant.
 We share a natural block of deodorant sold in paper from Lush.

 The good old fashioned bar of soap is making a huge comeback.
 Replace hand wash, shampoo, conditioner, shower gel, shaving foam, travel bottles and even deodorant, with a bar of soap or two.
 What an incredible reduction of unnecessary plastic packaging and hard-to-recycle pump bottles!

 Natural ingredients can be antibacterial and antiseptic, so no excuses there.
-Research your soap ingredients to choose eco-friendly companies such as Living Naturally and Friendly Soap, using only natural ingredients.
+Research your soap ingredients to choose eco-friendly companies such as Cyril's Soap Shed and Friendly Soap, using only natural ingredients.
 Friendly have certified credentials: free from palm oil, parabens, sulphates, triclosan, phthalates and cruelty to animals.
 As well as being boxed in plastic free, recycled (and recyclable) packaging, they are also registered with The Vegan Society, Cruelty Free International and have a 'Best' rating with Ethical Consumer.